VDeepthi11/react-assignment/README.md

  ### Final Deployment

  We open our project terminal and run the command npm run deploy which will deploy the website in github pages

+ ### Time took to complete the project

+ The Total time took to commplete this project is 5hrs